clokep/relapse/docs/usage/configuration/config_documentation.md

 * `invite_client_location`: The web client location to direct users to during an invite.
 This is passed to the identity server as the `org.matrix.web_client_location` key.
 Defaults to unset, giving no guidance to the identity server.
-* `subjects`: Subjects to use when sending emails from Synapse.
+* `subjects`: Subjects to use when sending emails from Relapse.
 The placeholder '%(app)s' will be replaced with the value of the `app_name` setting, or by a value dictated by the Matrix client application.
    In addition, each subject can use the following placeholders: '%(person)s', which will be replaced by the displayname of the user(s) that sent the message(s), e.g. "Alice and Bob", and '%(room)s', which will be replaced by the name of the room the message(s) have been sent to, e.g. "My super room".
-In addition, emails related to account administration will can use the '%(server_name)s' placeholder, which will be replaced by the value of the `server_name` setting in your Synapse configuration.
+In addition, emails related to account administration will can use the '%(server_name)s' placeholder, which will be replaced by the value of the `server_name` setting in your Relapse configuration.

    Here is a list of subjects for notification emails that can be set:
      * `message_from_person_in_room`: Subject to use to notify about one message from one or more user(s) in a